sabitor/basiclog/README.md

 	 - Second: 05
 	 - Millisecond: 000000

 	In addition, to distinguish and parse date and time information, the reference time string has to be delimited by the prefix and suffix tag #, for example: #2006-01-02 15:04:05.000000#.
-All placeholders are replaced at runtime by the logging service accordingly.
+Then, all placeholders are replaced at runtime by the logging service accordingly.

 	Note that not all placeholders have to be used and they can be used in any order.